 Reasons to Join

 When you go Greek, it's not like joining a regular club or activity.
 It isn't a case of just showing up for a meeting once a month or getting together for one event each semester.
-With daily interaction and constant opportunities for leadership within the chapter, fraternities and sororities lay the groundwork for lifelong friendships.
+With daily interaction and constant opportunities for leadership within the chapter, fraternities and sororities lay the groundwork for engaged citizenship and developing networking skills.

 Brotherhood and Sisterhood